You may wish to see an introductory page to this section with a map first.

-The "cavea" of a Roman theatre was usually divided into three tiers, the lowest one (ima cavea) for the magistrates and the members of the upper classes, the middle one (media cavea) for the middle class and the upper one (summa cavea) for the plebeians.
+The cavea of a Roman theatre was usually divided into three tiers, the lowest one (ima cavea) for the magistrates and the members of the upper classes, the middle one (media cavea) for the middle class and the upper one (summa cavea) for the plebeians.
 Based on the size of ima cavea archaeologists have estimated that the theatre of Scythopolis could seat an audience of 7,000, so it was smaller than that at nearby Bosra, the cavea of which is very well preserved.

 Theatre: (left) detail of the "proscenium"; (right-above) a capital; (right-below) relief where animals or human beings have been erased

-The theatre was built in the Ist century AD, but it was renovated in the IInd century when granite columns from Egypt were used to make the proscenium, the decorated high wall which stood behind the stage more impressive.
-The theatre was decorated with reliefs which probably came from other towns of the Empire such as Afrodisias in Turkey.
-The image used as the icon for this section shows a relief which decorated it.
+The theatre was built in the Ist century AD, but it was renovated in the IInd century when granite columns from Egypt were used to make the proscenium, the decorated high wall which stood behind the stage.
+The theatre was decorated with reliefs which probably came from other towns of the Empire.
+The image used as the icon for this section shows another relief which decorated it.
 You may wish to see the Roman theatres of Aspendos and Orange which retain their entire wall behind the stage.

 Fountain of the sacred compound

 blocks of limestone or marble. (..)
 This was perhaps a portion of